aerospike/backup-go/cmd/asbackup/readme.md

   # Specifies the login operation timeout for external authentication methods such as LDAP.
   client-login-timeout: 10000
   tls:
-    # Enable TLS authentication with Aerospike.
-    enable: false
-    # The default TLS name used to authenticate each TLS socket connection.
+    # TLS name used to authenticate each TLS socket connection to a database.
     name: ""
     # Set the TLS protocol selection criteria.
 This format is the same as Apache's SSLProtocol documented
     # at https://httpd.apache.org/docs/current/mod/mod_ssl.html#ssl protocol.